quasarframework/quasar-framework.org/source/guide/upgrade-guide.md

 While we wait for @rstoenescu to issue a complete guide, here’s a starting point for all of us impatient dudes who want to port a 0.13.x app to 0.14.

 1. npm update -g quasar-cli
-2. quasar init 'default#beta' FOLDERNAME (will create a new folder with 0.14beta basics)
+2. quasar init 'default' FOLDERNAME (will create a new folder with 0.14 basics)
 3. cd FOLDERNAME
 4. npm i
 5. Manually move your 0.13 code into that folder structure.
 Repeat step 4 once all your dependencies are set up.